 - You could even go for a mixture of chili powder, turmeric, ground cumin and ground coriander for a spicy Indian feel – serve it with a yogurt and mint dip.

-Serve the skewers on their own with a crunchy cucumber salad
+Serve the skewers on their own with a crunchy cucumber salad.
+Our Greek Chicken Pasta Salad has the best homemade Greek vinaigrette.

 Or, stuff the juicy lamb and salad into some warm pita bread for a deliciously filling dinner.